danielmewes/mirage/README.md

 # Mirage

-An interactive web application that uses Claude AI to simulate any application you can imagine.
+Use an LLM to hallucinate any web application you can imagine.
 The LLM generates HTML views on-the-fly based on user interactions.

+Currently uses Claude Haiku.

 ## Setup